bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 7.
 Creating Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the system is deployed, configurations and modules are uploaded, the streaming layer with necessary infrastructure is created, we are going to create instances in the next step.
+Once the system is deployed, configurations and modules are uploaded, the streaming layer with necessary infrastructure is created, we can create instances in the next step.

 An individual instance should be created for each module.